DeborahKurz/simple-goals-tracker-app/client/README.md

 NavBar.js allows us to render a navbar on all pages for easy user navigation.
 It includes basic in-line styling.

 ### ErrorPage.js:
+ErrorPage renders an error if an undefined route is navigated to.
+It also renders the NavBar component so that users can return to the defined routes.

 ### Client Folder:
 The "client" folder houses our REACT frontend components.